What is Shopify?

 - Abandoned Cart Recovery – automatically email customers who have abandoned their shopping cart to encourage them to complete their order

-Shopify also offer built in marketing tools to launch ad campaigns for Facebook, Snapchat and Email Marketing.
+Shopify also offers built-in marketing tools to launch ad campaigns for Facebook, Snapchat and Email Marketing.

 Shopify SEO Tools

-Marketing tools are great but what about if you want to generate organic traffic from search engines, well to help you with this, Shopify offer the following SEO related features:
+Marketing tools are great but what about if you want to generate organic traffic from search engines, well to help you with this, Shopify offers the following SEO-related features:

 - Blog – create blog posts for your site